Diagnosis

 Coping and support

-Although LCIS is not cancer, it can make you worry about your increased risk of a future breast cancer.
-Coping with your diagnosis means finding a long-term way to manage your fear and uncertainty.
+Although lobular carcinoma in situ is not cancer, it can cause worry about the increased risk of a future breast cancer.
+Coping with the diagnosis may mean finding a long-term way to manage any fear and worry.

-These suggestions may help you cope with a diagnosis of LCIS:
+To help you cope with a diagnosis of lobular carcinoma in situ, also called LCIS, try to:

-• Learn enough about LCIS to make decisions about your care.
-Ask your doctor questions about your diagnosis and what it means for your breast cancer risk.
+Ask your healthcare team questions about your lobular carcinoma in situ and what it means for your breast cancer risk.
 Use this information to research your treatment options.

-• Go to all of your screening appointments.
-You may experience some anxiety before your breast cancer screening exams.
-Don't let this anxiety keep you from going to all of your appointments.
+You may feel anxious before your breast cancer screening exams.
+Don't let this stop you from going to all of your appointments.
 Instead, plan ahead and expect that you'll be anxious.

-To cope with your anxiety, spend time doing things you enjoy in the days before your appointment.
+To cope with feeling anxious, spend time doing things you enjoy in the days before your appointment.
 Spend time with friends or family, or find quiet time for yourself.

 Preparing for your appointment

-Make an appointment with your doctor if you notice a lump or any other unusual change in your breasts.
+Make an appointment with a doctor or other healthcare professional if you notice a lump or any other unusual change in your breasts.

 What you can do

 • Write down any symptoms you're experiencing, and for how long.
-If you have a lump, your doctor will want to know when you first noticed it and whether it seems to have grown.
+If you have a lump, write down when you first noticed it and whether it seems to have grown.

-• Make a list of your medications.
-Include any prescription or over-the-counter medications you're taking, as well as all vitamins, supplements and herbal remedies.
-If you're currently taking or have previously taken hormone replacement therapy, share this with your doctor.
+• Make a list of all medicines, vitamins or supplements that you're taking.
+If you're currently taking or have previously taken hormone replacement therapy, tell your healthcare provider.

-• How much does LCIS increase my risk of breast cancer?
+• How much does lobular carcinoma in situ increase my risk of breast cancer?

 • Do I have any additional risk factors for breast cancer?